What's in it for you

 You can change the permissions of a single file by following these steps:

-- Select the asset you want to modify and click Edit in Permissions.
+- Select the asset you want to modify and click the pencil icon beside Permissions.

 - Select the desired permission settings for this asset, as described above.

-If you want to change permissions on a collection of selected files, follow these steps:
+If you want to change permissions in bulk, follow these steps:

 - Select the assets you would like to configure.